Yuventhira7/scripting/README.md

 ### `empty_cells`

 This script takes a text file  and a separator character as input.
-It outputs a list of the column titles (from the first line) along with the number of empty cells found in each column.
+It outputs a list of the column titles (headers) along with the number of empty cells found in each column.

 **Usage:**